 - The 25% temporary capacity and gathering limits remain in place until 5:00 AM on Monday February 8th.

 As a reminder, you can be tested for free at any number of locations through the "Stop the Spread" program.
 The number of COVID tests administered in the Commonwealth has increased drastically.
 In the spring, about 2,000 tests were administered in a typical day.
 Now 20,000 tests are typically administered in any given day.
 Additional information regarding hospital capacity and other COVID-19 statistics can be found here: https://www.mass.gov/info-details/covid-19-response-reporting

 The Town, including the School Department, are monitoring these cases closely and will make adjustments to operations as necessary.
-The Webster Public Schools will remain remote for the majority of their students for the time being.
 For more information, please see their website at https://www.webster-schools.org/.

 |As of:||New Cases confirmed||Cumulative cases||New Deaths||Cumulative Deaths|